 How much pantothenic acid do I need per day?

 How much pantothenic acid you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy, is 5 mg of pantothenic acid per day.
-During lactation needs can go up to 7 mg of pantothenic acid per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy, is 5 mg of pantothenic acid per day.
+During lactation, needs can go up to 7 mg of pantothenic acid per day.